0

 Key This field specifies the object within the collection you want to display in your report.
 As an example, if you have a collection with user_choice[1].preference and user_choice[1].state enter "state" in this field to show only that set of objects.
 Text

-You can use this field to display multiple items from a collection in your report.
+Value template You can use this field to display multiple items from a collection in your report.
 Each key or object has to be defined as $(object).
-Other text and HTML is also allowed in the field, but you should not include contextual variables that do not exist in the collection.
-Example: a value template of #$(preference) - $(state) would deliver
+The system allows other text and HTML in the field, but you should not include contextual variables that do not exist in the collection.
+For example, a value template of #$(preference) - $(state) would deliver the following:

 #1 – NY